carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 ~~~
 {: .output}

 We will be entering in all of our keys and tokens and should not have to leave any of the prompts blank.
-You may copy/ paste your saves keys and tokens.
+You may copy/ paste the keys and tokens you were asked to save.
 At this step, please enter your bearer token.

 > ## Copy and Paste keyboard shortcuts
 >